kawgh1/spring-angular-photo-app-frontend/README.md

 This project was based on a course by "Get Arrays - Software Development Teaching Platform" https://www.udemy.com/course/building-a-restful-api-application-using-spring-and-angular/

 This was a great project.
-I did not add much, but it did require quite a bit of troubleshooting.
+A lot of troubleshooting was required throughout the project as well as the deployment.
+I did all of the Heroku deployment including rewriting the backend Java code to connect to Amazon S3 storage to host user uploaded images (which Heroku does not support on their servers).
-I did add some mobile formatting, UX improvements and some code fixes.
+I added some mobile formatting, UX improvements and other code fixes.

 #### Things I learned about:

 - Spring Security
+- Amazon S3 storage hosting and connection
 - Java Mail API for sending pre-formed automated e-mails based on a user action (ex. new user registration)
 - JWT (JSON Web Token) Authentication and Authorization with Java, SpringBoot + Angular
 - HttpInterceptors